The accent plays a huge part in making British English and American English different, but what else is there? Let’s...

 Here’s a glimpse of how some of these Czech words sound:

 Are you of Czech heritage, living in the United States, and trying to get in touch with your roots?
 Did you find the love of your life in the Czech Republic?
 Or maybe you’re just simply planning to visit Prague?
-No matter the reason, the answer is simple: learn Czech with Mondly.
+No matter the reason, the answer is simple: study Czech with Mondly.

 Say goodbye to dry memorization techniques and notebook pages full of verb conjugations that lack context.
 Mondly replaces tutors, dictionaries and textbooks.
 The award-winning app uses a fast and highly efficient learning method that will almost literally glue the Czech language into your brain.